NationalSecurityAgency/ghidra/DevGuide.md

 9. Click _Apply and Close_

 ## GhidraDev Eclipse Plugin Development

 Developing the GhidraDev Eclipse plugin requires the _Eclipse PDE (Plug-in Development Environment)_, which can be installed via the Eclipse marketplace.
 It is also included in the _Eclipse IDE for RCP and RAP Developers_.
 To generate the GhidraDev Eclipse projects and prepare the necessary dependencies, execute:

 ```
 gradle prepGhidraDev eclipse -PeclipsePDE
 ```

 Import the newly generated GhidraDev projects into an Eclipse that supports this type of project.

-__Note:__ If you are getting compilation errors related to PyDev and CDT, go into Eclipse's preferences, and under _Target Platform_, activate _/Eclipse GhidraDevPlugin/GhidraDev.target_.
+**Note:** If you are getting compilation errors related to PyDev and CDT, go into Eclipse's preferences, and under _Target Platform_, activate _/Eclipse GhidraDevPlugin/GhidraDev.target_.

 See [Building GhidraDev](GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/README.md#building)
 for instructions on how to build the GhidraDev plugin.

 ## Offline Development Environment

 Sometimes you may want to move the Ghidra repository to an offline network and do development there.
 These are the recommended steps to ensure that you not only move the source repository, but all downloaded dependencies as well:

 1. `gradle -I gradle/support/fetchDependencies.gradle`
 2. `gradle -g dependencies/gradle prepdev`
-3. Move ghidra directory to different system
+3. Move ghidra directory to a different system
 4. `gradle -g dependencies/gradle buildGhidra` (on offline system)

 **NOTE**: The `-g` flag specifies the Gradle user home directory.
 The default is the `.gradle` directory in the user’s home directory.
 Overriding it to be inside the Ghidra repository will ensure that all maven central dependencies that were fetched during the `prepdev` task will be moved along with the rest of the repo.

 ## Running tests

 To run unit tests, do:

 ```
 gradle unitTestReport
 ```

 For more complex integration tests, do:

 ```
 gradle integrationTest
 ```

-For running both unit and integration tests and to generate a report do:
+To run both unit and integration tests and to generate a report do:

 ```
 gradle combinedTestReport
 ```

 ## Setup build in CI

-For running tests in headless mode on Linux, in a CI environment, or in Docker, first do:
+To run tests in headless mode on Linux, in a CI environment, or in Docker, first do:

 ```
 Xvfb :99 -nolisten tcp &
 export DISPLAY=:99
 ```

 This is required to make AWT happy.

 ## Building Supporting Data

 Some features of Ghidra require the curation of rather extensive databases.
 These include the Data Type Archives and Function ID Databases, both of which require collecting header files and libraries for the relevant SDKs and platforms.
 Much of this work is done by hand.
 The archives included in our official builds can be found in the [ghidra-data] repository.

 ### Building Data Type Archives

-This task is often done manually from the Ghidra GUI, and the archives included in our official build require a fair bit of fine tuning.
+This task is often done manually from the Ghidra GUI, and the archives included in our official build requires a fair bit of fine-tuning.

-1. From the CodeBrowser, select __File -> Parse C Source__
+1. From the CodeBrowser, select **File -> Parse C Source**
-2. From here you can create and configure parsing profiles, which lists headers and pre-processor options.
+2. From here, you can create and configure parsing profiles, which lists headers and pre-processor options.
 3. Click _Parse to File_ to create the Data Type Archive.
 4. The result can be added to an installation or source tree by copying it to `Ghidra/Features/Base/data/typeinfo`.

 ### Building FID Databases

-This task is often done manually from the Ghidra GUI, and the archives included in our official build require a fair bit of fine tuning.
+This task is often done manually from the Ghidra GUI, and the archives included in our official build requires a fair bit of fine-tuning.
 You will first need to import the relevant libraries from which you'd like to produce a FID database.
 This is often a set of libraries from an SDK.
 We include a variety of Visual Studio platforms in the official build.
 The official .fidb files can be found in the [ghidra-data][ghidra-data] repository.

-1. From the CodeBrowser, select __File -> Configure__
+1. From the CodeBrowser, select **File -> Configure**
-2. Enable the "Function ID" plugins, and close the dialog.
+2. Enable the "Function ID" plugins and close the dialog.
-3. From the CodeBrowser, select __Tools -> Function ID -> Create new empty FidDb__.
+3. From the CodeBrowser, select **Tools -> Function ID -> Create new empty FidDb**.
 4. Choose a destination file.
-5. Select __Tools -> Function ID -> Populate FidDb__ from programs.
+5. Select **Tools -> Function ID -> Populate FidDb** from programs.
 6. Fill out the options appropriately and click OK.

-If you'd like some details of our fine tuning, take a look at [building_fid.txt](Ghidra/Features/FunctionID/data/building_fid.txt).
+If you'd like some details of our fine-tuning, take a look at [building_fid.txt](Ghidra/Features/FunctionID/data/building_fid.txt).

 ## Debugger Development